typedb/typedb-docs/_08-schema/01-concepts.md

 What this definition means is that `forename`, `surname` and `middle-name` are all inherently subtypes of `name`.
 They inherit the datatype of `name` as well as its contextuality.

-The ability to subtype attributes not only helps mirror the reality of our dataset but also enables [automated reasoning using type hierarchies](...).
+The ability to subtype attributes not only helps mirror the reality of our dataset but also enables automated reasoning using type hierarchies.

-#### Defining an abstract relationship
+#### Define an abstract relationship
 There may be scenarios where a parent attribute is only defined for other attributes to inherit, and under no circumstance, do we expect to have any instances of this parent.
 To model this logic in the schema, we use the `is-abstract` keyword.
 Let's say in the example above, we would like to define the `name` attribute type to be abstract.
 By doing so, we are indicating that no data instances of the `name` attribute are allowed to be created.

 <div class="gtabs dark" data-parse-to-html="true">